data architecture

 Realizing the target state

 Data is one the most important assets of an organization.
 The understanding and planning of data assets is crucial to the future success of any organization.
-Essential to realizing proper utilization of the data, Data Architecture is the process of defining how data is stored, used, and processed.
+Essential to realizing proper utilization of data, Data Architecture is the process of defining how data is stored, used, and processed.
 The Data Architect is responsible for defining the target state.The Data Architect breaks the subject down by going through 3 architectural processes:

 Conceptual